ksdiwe/Logistic-Regression-on-streaming-app-data./README.md

-## Regression project to implement Logistic Regression on streaming app data.
+## Logistic Regression on streaming app data.

 **Dataset:**  data provides information about a video streaming service company, where they want to predict if the customer will churn or not.
 The CSV consists of around 2000 rows and 16 columns.